tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 0. **(Optional): [Create an account on Mersenne.org**](https://www.mersenne.org/update/).

 1. **Open The GPU Notebook in Colab:** [![Open GPU Notebook In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Danc2050/Distributed-Computing-Scripts/blob/master/google-colab/GoogleColabGPU.ipynb) or **Open The CPU Notebook in Colab** [![Open CPU Notebook In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Danc2050/Distributed-Computing-Scripts/blob/master/google-colab/GoogleColabCPU.ipynb).
-If not already, sign in to your Google Account (upper right-hand corner).
-If running the GPU notebook, you must enable the GPU runtime as, by default, it is not enabled on a notebook: Click `Runtime -> Change Runtime Type -> Hardware accelerator -> GPU -> SAVE`.
+If not already signed in, sign in to your Google Account in the upper right-hand corner.
+If running the GPU notebook, you must enable the GPU runtime: `Runtime -> Change Runtime Type -> Hardware accelerator -> GPU -> SAVE`.

 2. **Run/Click The First Cell**.
 The first cell is required to be run the very first time one sets up the cell on their Google Colab notebook and should not need to be run again if this process is successful.